 Although flying to your destination directly is more convenient, it’s not always the most frugal option.
+Consider how to save on airfare.
 Often, flights with connections cost less than the direct flight, and the difference in time may be negligible.
 If you find a good price on a flight with a short layover, you can save quite a bit of money while still staying on schedule.

 Use Points, Deals, and Coupons

 If you’re not able to rent a van to travel, and you’re a member of a frequent flier program that provides points, miles, or other travel rewards, now might be the time to use them.
 Even if you don’t find tickets that allow you to use only rewards as payment, you may be able to make a partial payment to reduce the overall cost.
 Travel awards often expire sooner than you realize, so make sure to check your expiration dates before it’s too late.

 While travel coupons may be few and far between around the holidays, it’s still worth an online search.
 Join travel forums, and ask experienced members for tips on the latest bargains.
 You may also want to consider subscribing to various travel company email newsletters to ensure you get notified when sales go live.
 Some companies even offer rewards for first-time visitors and customers, so spend some time scouring the internet for deals now, before peak season hits.

 Once your trip is booked, there are still additional expenses associated with traveling during the holidays.
 Continue reading below to learn more about how to keep your other expenditures to a minimum so you can splurge when it counts.